 CoA No. Condition Requirements Document Reference How addressed C4 The following CEMP Sub-plans must be prepared in consultation with the relevant authorities identified for each CEMP Sub-plan and be consistent with the CEMP referred to in the EIS.
 Section 3.5 This NVMP has been prepared in accordance with this condition and describes how JHCPB proposes to manage noise and vibration during construction of the Project.
-Required CEMP Relevant authority(s) and council(s) to be Relevant councils include; Inner West Council, City of Sydney and Canada Bay Council. b) Noise and Vibration EPA and relevant council(s) C5 (a) The environmental performance outcomes identified in the documents listed in Condition A1 as modified by these conditions will be achieved Section 2.3 This NVMP was prepared in accordance with the environmental performance outcomes identified in the documents listed in Condition A1 and is evidenced primarily in Section 2.3 and Table 1.
-Table 20 The implementation of noise and vibration management and mitigation measures identified in the documents listed in Condition A1 are listed in Table 20. (c) T (c) The relevant terms of this approval will be complied with; and Section 3.2 Annexure A Details regarding how JHCPB proposes to comply with the relevant terms of approval are listed in this Table and in Annexure A.
+Required CEMP Sub-plan Relevant authority(s) and council(s) to be consulted for each CEMP and Sub-plan Relevant councils include; Inner West Council, City of Sydney and Canada Bay Council. b) Noise and Vibration EPA and relevant council(s) C5 The CEMP Sub-plans must state how: (a) T liste he environmental pe I in Condition A1 as ı rformance outcomes identified in the documents nodified by these conditions will be achieved Section 2.3 This NVMP was prepared in accordance with the environmental performance outcomes identified in the documents listed in Condition A1 and is evidenced primarily in Section 2.3 and Table 1. (b) T A1 a he mitigation measur s modified by these o res identified in the documents listed in Condition conditions will be implemented Table 20 The implementation of noise and vibration management and mitigation measures identified in the documents listed in Condition A1 are listed in Table 20. (c) The relevant terms of this approval will be complied with; and Section 3.2 Annexure A Details regarding how JHCPB proposes to comply with the relevant terms of approval are listed in this Table and in Annexure A.